 - Currency exchange

 The minimum age to join this learn Spanish programme is 18, with the average age of participants between 18 and 25.
 However, we welcome people of any age on this trip, providing you can handle the pace!

 When entering Argentina, British nationals will not require a visa, and will be granted a 90 day trip permit (around 12 weeks/3 months) upon arrival.
-If you would like to extend your trip or plan to stay in the country longer then a visa would be necessary.
-To obtain this you should either contact the Embassy of the Argentine Republic in London, or contact us for more information.
+If you would like to extend your trip or plan to stay in the country longer then a visa arranged prior to travel would be necessary.
 You may find when you arrive into Argentina that immigration officials ask you for proof of onward travel/a return ticket.
 Those who enter Argentina without this may, on occasion, be refused boarding by some airlines.

 As with all travel you should ensure that your passport will remain in date for at least six months after you plan to return from your travels.

 This trip is designed with your safety and wellbeing in mind.
 As a result of Covid-19, many of our suppliers and partners around the world are introducing new policies and procedures surrounding health and safety in response to the Coronavirus outbreak.
 As the state of travel is evolving these new safety measures will adapt over time, and will be different for each trip.
 Here are some of the changes you may see on your trip:

 Arrival safety meetings

 Most trips have an arrival meeting on the first day where the guide or local team will run through the trip, the safety protocols, and to answer any questions you may have.
 Now more than ever it is important you arrive in time for these meetings.